alphagov/search-api/doc/public-api/faceted-search.md

 For string fields, values are the field value to match.

 For date fields, values are date ranges.
 These are specified as comma separated lists of key:value parameters, where key is one of `from` or `to`, and the value is an ISO formatted date (with no timezone).
-UTC is assumed for all dates handled by rummager.
+UTC is assumed for all dates.
 Date ranges are inclusive of their endpoints.

 For example: `from:2014-04-01 00:00,to:2014-04-02 00:00` is a range for 24 hours from midnight at the start of April the 1st 2014, including midnight that day or the following day.